 What tools will I need to propagate my String of Hearts?

-This is the main method of propagating String of Hearts plants as it’s suitable for all maturities and lengths.
-It’s also really easy to get right as you can create several new String of Hearts plants just by taking a short vine cutting.
+This is the main method as it’s suitable for all maturities and lengths.
+It’s also really easy to get right as you can create several new plants just by taking a short vine cutting.

 Locate some healthy vines

 When taking cuttings to propagate your String of Hearts, you need to check for one important thing; a node.
-Without it, you will have a very slim chance of a successful propagation.
+Without it, you will have a very slim chance of success.
 A node is where two leaves have broken out from the vine and where roots will start to grow from.

 Make the cut